 Plus, I’ve included easy to follow instructions to help you every step of the way in lancing your blister safely and painlessly.

 On a related note, if you’ve got a black toenail, here’s how to treat it by drilling the nail.
 You can use the hypodermic needles in the Sterile Blister Lance Pack to perform this procedure.

 Blood Blister On Your Toe (Or Hand Or Finger)

 Whether you’ve got a blood blister on your toe or your finger, the principles of treatment are the same.
 It’s trickier on the feet though – not least of which is because we have to stand, walk and run on them.
 Our feet are subject to high weightbearing pressures and high contact pressures from footwear.
 As a result, these forces can undo any healing we are trying to facilitate with our treatment.

-I trust the tips and techniques discussed in this article can help heal your blood blister.
 Please note that I am a podiatrist.
-In other words, I provide information about foot blisters (not blood blisters on legs, hands, the face or elsewhere).
+In other words, I provide information about friction blisters on the feet (not on legs, hands, the face or elsewhere).

 When Should You See a Doctor?